benjamin-chavez/audioarchive/README.md

     - Cart items count icon
     - Cart Dropdown menu
     - Update so that you cannot have duplicate items in the cart - should increase quantity instead
+    - Redirect to Login Not setup - you probably won't need this once you set up local storage

  - Payments
     - Look into adding a second payment provider